Menu

 Tips for using deer repellent

 • Know how long the deer repellent will remain effective.
 Duration should be indicated in the instructions on the product.
-Some repellents must be reapplied after a few months.
-Others must be reapplied after a heavy rain.
+While all repellents must be reapplied from time to time, some last longer than others.
+Some deer repellents might last for a month or more, while others need to be reapplied after a week or ten days.
+Many liquid repellents also need to be reapplied after a heavy rain.

 • Move visual repellents occasionally.
 If you use a visual repellent like a flashing LED light, consider moving it around the yard periodically.
-Moving it like a real predator would move makes it less predictable to the deer.
+Moving it makes it less predictable to the deer, so the deterrent stays effective longer.

 • Look for a money-back guarantee.
 Some products come with a money-back guarantee.
 Since different methods work for different deer, keep an eye out for offers like these.